8 Tips To De-Stress Your December

 De-commercializing Christmas can be even more challenging, but it's certainly possible.
 I know families who give four presents to their child for Christmas: "something you want, something you need, something to wear, something to read."
 Others give a present from the parents and a present from Santa.
 Add a stocking, time to play with your child, and a few annual traditions, and it's plenty.
 The gifts you do give will be treasured.

 Set a budget for each gift, add them up to be sure you can handle the total, and really stick to it.
 You might try online shopping, so you can do it at night without the kids around, avoid the exhaustion and crowds, and diminish the importance of holiday shopping in your family life.
 You’re also more likely to stick to your budget.

 Some families de-commercialize the holidays by making presents.
 It isn’t free – you have to buy supplies – and it takes time, but it can be cheaper, more fun, and more meaningful than a "bought" gift.

-If you choose to make presents, sit down with a list of people and decide what you’re making and how long each present will take.
+If you choose to make presents, sit down with your list of giftees and decide what you’re making and how long each present will take.
 Your goal is to delight your giftees with a token of your affection, not to garner status points or exhaust yourself.
-One strategy is to make big batches of something that most folks will enjoy -- fudge, or bath salts -- so that many of your gifts can be made on one Saturday, with the help of your child.
+One strategy is to make big batches of something that most folks will enjoy -- fudge, or bath salts -- so that most of your gifts can be made on one day, with the help of your child.

 If your whole family is making presents – and what kid doesn’t like to make presents? – try scheduling some weekend afternoons when everyone is working on presents.
 You can count on having to help the younger members of the family, but it’s worth it.
 If you make this a family tradition, you’ll find that they get more independent each year in making ever more lovely presents.
 Click here for presents you can make easily with your kids.